Income tax Dates

 - different parts of a sale and how they are treated tax-wise

-You claim depreciation on some types of non-taxable (capital) assets including:
+You can claim depreciation on some types of capital assets including:

 - fixed assets like manufacturing machinery, vehicles or equipment